UPPMAX/uppmax4DL/README.md

-# bianca_workshop
+# UPPMAX4DL

-This repository contains the source code for the [Bianca workshop](https://uppmax.github.io/bianca_workshop/)
+This repository contains the source code for the [UPPMAX for Deep Learning course](https://uppmax.github.io/uppmax4dl/)

 ## Credits